equinor/pyscal/_sources/modelling.rst.txt

       -
     * - SWCR
       - SWCR
-      - Critical water, often SWL + 0.01
+      - Critical water.
+Equal to SWL or SWL + 0.01 if this improves simulation performance
     * - SORW
       - SOWCR
       - Residual oil